bongiozzo/musica_mustdie/output/band_ancientwisdom.md

 # Ancient Wisdom

+Black Metal

-Дискография
+## Дискография

+### "In the Eye of the Serpent (demo)" 1993, Black Metal

+1. The Beginning
+2. The Sleep Within
+3. At the Other Side
+4. As the Shadows Dance

-"In the Eye of the Serpent (demo)" 1993, Black Metal "Through Rivers of the Eternal Blackness (demo)" 1994, Black Metal "For Snow That Covered The Northland" 1996, Black Metal "The Calling" 1997, Black Metal
+### "Through Rivers of the Eternal Blackness (demo)" 1994, Black Metal

+1. Pastorale in E-minor
+2. Through Rivers of the Eternal Blackness
+3. They Gather Where Snow Falls Forever
+4. Forest of Summoned Spirits
+5. The Journey of the Ancients
+7. The Serpents Sleep is not Eternal

+### "For Snow That Covered The Northland" 1996, Black Metal

+1. A Hymn To The Northern Empire
+2. In The Land Of The Crimson Moon
+3. They Gather Where Snow Falls Forever
+4. Through Rivers Of The Eternal Blackness
+5. The Journey Of The Ancients
+6. As Snow Covers The Northland
+7. No Tears At His Funeral
+8. Forest Of Summoned Spirits
+9. A Ravens Reflection Of The Ancient Northland
+10. The Serpents Sleep Is Not Eternal
+11. At The Other Side
+12. The Sleep Within

+The Guardians Of The Northern Empire:
+Marcus E. Norman: Classic And Electric Leadguitar, Nocturnal Voice Fredrik Jacobsson: Electric Bassguitar And Howling Andreas Nilsson: Rithmguitar
+Jens Ryden: Piano And Keyboards
+Ulf Andersson: Drums And Percussion

+For Snow Covered The Northland
+Was Recorded At The Garageland Studio
+In December, The Year Of MCMXCIV
+Produced by Henrik Kjellberg And Ancient Wisdom
+Drums Programmed By Fredric Thordendal
+All Music And Poetry By Marcus E. Norman

+### "The Calling" 1997, Black Metal

+1. The Awakening of the Ancient Serpent
+2. The Calling of Nocturnal Demons
+3. As the Twelve Legions of Angels Died
+4. In the Profane Domain of the Frostbeast
+5. Spiritual Forces of Evil in the Heavenly Realms
+6. And to the Depths they Discended
+7. At the Stone of Ancient Wisdom
+8. Of Darkness Spawned Into Eternity
+9. Through the Mist of Dusk They Arose and Clad the Sky with Fire

-"...And The Physical Shape Of Light Bled" 2000, Black Metal "Cometh Doom, Cometh Death" 2003, Black Metal
+### "...And The Physical Shape Of Light Bled" 2000, Black Metal

+1. Preludium - Lucifer, Aieth Gadol Leolam
+2. And The Physical Shape Of Light Bled
+3. With His Triumph Came Fire
+4. Interludium - The Fall Of Man
+5. As The Morningstar Shineth
+6. The Serpent's Blessing
+7. Postludium - His Creation Reversed
+8. The Spell

+"And the Physical Shape of Light Bled" was written, arranged and performed by Marcus E. Norman, except "The Spell" (Music and lyrics by D. Hill / M. Spooner)

+"And the Physical Shape of Light Bled" was recorded at the Wolf's Lair during different periods of time in 1998 and 1999

+Engineered, produced and mixed by Marcus E. Norman

+### "Cometh Doom, Cometh Death" 2003, Black Metal

+1. Invocation of the World Destroyers
+2. Arphe de a Londoh de Ialpor Salbrox
+3. Sulphurfields
+4. Cometh Doom, Cometh Death
+5. Procreation Denied
+6. Retaliation of the Rebellious
+7. A Acroodzi de a Galvah
+8. Universal Annihilation

+Written, arranged and performed by Marcus E.
+Norman.
+Recorded, produced and mixed at Wolf's Lair by
+Marcus E. Norman.
+Voclas recorded at Dead Silent Studios, engineered by Jens Ryden.
+Mastered at Ballerina Audio by Nils Johansson and Marcus E. Norman.
+Front cover illustration by Jason Juta.
+Photos by Kristoffer Olivius and Maria Norman.
+Layout by Peter Norman.

 ## Отношения с другими группами